zakariamaaraki/RemoteCodeCompiler/README.md

 ## Stream processing with Kafka Streams

+The Remote Code Compiler integrates with Apache Kafka for stream processing.
+This allows for efficient handling of high-throughput data streams and real-time analytics.

 ![remote code compiler kafka mode](images/kafka-streams.png?raw=true "Compiler Kafka Mode")

 You can use the compiler with an event driven architecture.